openconfig/featureprofiles/feature/policy_forwarding/encapsulation/otg_tests/decap_gre_ipv4/README.md

 ### Test environment setup

-*   DUT has an ingress port and 2 egress ports.
+*   DUT has an ingress port and an egress port.

     ```
                              |         |